IBM/ruby-kubernetes-controller/Documentation/DOCUMENTATION.md

 ## Pre-requisites
 Before beginning, you must generate a bearer token for the Ruby Kubernetes Controller to use:
+If you want to read the bearer token that is in the pod instead of generating one to use, pass in an empty string to bearer_token when calling `::RubyKubernetesController::Client.new(endpoint, bearer_token, ssl)`

 1. Save the following as `serviceaccount.yaml` (file available [here][SERVICEACCOUNT])
     <p align="center"><img width=100% src="./serviceaccount.png"></p>